ecodistricthamptonroads/EcoDistricts-Hampton-Roads/README.md

 Will work on MacOS, Windows, and Linux distros (Ubuntu, etc...)

-## Dependant Libaries
+## Dependent Libaries

-Running the command 'npm install' in the repository will download all dependant libaries needed to run the website.
+Running the command 'npm install' in the repository will download all dependent libaries needed to run the website.

 ## Download Instruction for Development